 The Student Health Center has a few different options to make sure you can conveniently get the medication you need without ever leaving campus.

 The Student Health Center keeps some frequently prescribed medications on-hand to be dispensed at the time of service when prescribed by our physicians.
 These are paid for at the time of service - all cost $20 or less, and most are under $10.

 Walgreens Delivered Medications:

 The SLU Student Health Center and Walgreens partner to make sure your prescription medication is easily attainable.
-You can set up an account with Walgreens and they can deliver your medication directly to the Student Health Center.
-You can set up an account online or call 314-771-2900 to pay any copays owed over the phone and start receiving your medication on campus.
+You can set up an account with Walgreens and they can deliver your medication directly to the Student Health Center, even if it is not prescribed by our physicians.
+You can call 314-771-2900 to pay any copays owed over the phone and start receiving your medication on campus.